-Pricing is a very important component on your store when it comes to pricing, you’ll get these three fields to work with:
+Pricing is a very important component of your store when it comes to pricing, you’ll get these three fields to work with:

-Compare price: This option is when you want to show your customers that an item is on a sale.
+- Compare price – This option is when you want to show your customers that an item is on sale.
 It will display this field as the previous price before the discount.

-In this case, you’re selling this item for $300, and it will show people the previous price before the sale, which will create Scarcity, and acting as it’s a good deal.
+In this case, you’re selling this item for $300, and it will show people the previous price before the sale, which will create scarcity, and make it seem like a good deal that they cannot miss!

 According to the previous example, if you sell 20 of this item, Shopify will display it as “Out of stock”,

 If you have the stock-keeping unit (SKU) available for the product, enter it in the SKU field.

 For those who aren’t aware of SKUs, they’re internal identifiers that help you find products faster.
 I recommend you to insert a standardized SKU for every item right from the beginning.

 Save product when done with it, and it should be displayed on your store, in the section of the product, at that point, Congrats, you’ve just added your first product to your Shopify’s store.